-vii The Bank has initiated a Risk-based system of periodical updation of customer identification data (obtaining KYC documents) after the account is opened.
-The periodicity of such updation is once in 10 years in case of low risk category customers, once in eight years in case of medium risk category customer and once in two years in case of high risk customers.
+viii.
+The Bank has initiated a system of periodical updation of customer identification data (obtaining KYC documents) after the account is opened.
+The periodicity of such updation is once in 10 years in case of low risk category customers, once in eight years in case of medium risk categories and once in two years in case of high risk customers.
 Such verification will be done irrespective of whether the account has been transferred from one branch to another.